fahdi/theme-my-login/readme.txt

 == Description ==

 This plugin themes the WordPress login, registration and forgot password pages according to your current theme.
-It replaces the wp-login.php file by using a page template from your theme.
+It creates a page to use in place of wp-login.php, using a page template from your theme.
 Also includes a widget for sidebar login.

 = Features =